luvaas/wuf/angularcomponents-README.md

 This linking process allows you to develop library components within this repo and see the results immediately within the workspace application *without having to publish your libraries to Artifactory*.
 This makes component development *much* easier.

-Thanks to Angular 6 and ng-packagr, the main workspace application will also find your new library component whenever you use a standard barrel import `@import { Kg[name-of-library] } from '@anviltech/[name-of-library]'` statement, exactly as if your library component were already published to Artifactory.
+Thanks to Angular 6 and ng-packagr, the main workspace application will also find your new library component whenever you use a standard barrel import `@import { Wuf[name-of-library] } from '@anviltech/[name-of-library]'` statement, exactly as if your library component were already published to Artifactory.
 In fact, you don't even need to add your library component to the main workspace's `./package.json` file.
 When the main workspace application is running, Angular 6 will use the `./tsconfig.ts` file to locate your library component by package name.

 Running the Living Style Guide
 ------------------------------